-Black, Brown and Green Voices represent a targeted documentation strategy of the Archives of Irish America by giving voice to the diversity of the Irish diaspora by recording life histories with Black and Brown Irish Americans.
-The interviews unpack how intersections of race and ethnicity have framed a sense of Irishness.
-The project director is historian Dr. Miriam Nyhan Grey, who has been based at New York University since 2008, and is a founding board member of the African American Irish Diaspora Network.
-If you know someone who can give voice to these themes and would be willing to be interviewed email firstname.lastname@example.org We are committed to expanding this collection on an ongoing basis.
+Black, Brown and Green Voices represent a documentation strategy and public humanities initiative which aims to amplify the diversity of the Irish diaspora by recording interviews with Black and Brown Irish Americans and those who speak to the Black experience in Ireland.
+The project director is historian Dr. Miriam Nyhan Grey who has been based at New York University since 2008 and is a founding board member of the African American Irish Diaspora Network.
+This series of programs is presented by the African American Irish Diaspora Network in collaboration with Glucksman Ireland House, NYU.